europace/kex-vorgang-update-api/README.md

 #### Hints

-* The Haushaltsposition `private Krankenversicherung` can only be related to 1 Antragsteller.
-If you provide more than 1 `antragstellerId` you will receive a GraphQL error with the error code 422 - UNPROCESSABLE
+* The Haushaltsposition `private Krankenversicherung` can only be related to one Antragsteller.
+If you provide more than one `antragstellerId` you will receive a GraphQL error with the error code 422 - UNPROCESSABLE
   ENTITY.

 **addPrivateKrankenversicherung** ( vorgangsnummer String!, privateKrankenversicherung [PrivateKrankenversicherung](#private-krankenversicherung)! ) -> [BasicCreatedResponse](#basiccreatedresponse)!